 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 People in a relationship may differ in how much sex they want.
-Mismatched sex drives are common but may cause a strain in a relationship if the couple does not learn to manage their differences.
+Mismatched sex drives, or libidos, are common but may cause a strain in a relationship if the couple does not manage their differences.

 Every couple experiences situations where one person’s sexual needs do not align with their partner’s.
 These situations are called sexual interdependence dilemmas.